w3c/wai-curricula/content/designer/labels-and-widgets.md

   * labels for radio buttons or checkboxes to the right of the field or below it in left-to-right languages or to the left of the field or below it in right-to-left languages
 * identify related requirements for developers to ensure that labels are programmatically associated to their corresponding user interface component

+### Topic: Keyboard Input

+* provide designs that support operation with different input devices, such as keyboard
+* describe related requirements for developers to ensure every user interface component can be entered, operated, and exited using the keyboard only
+* provide keyboard shortcuts that do not conflict with the operating system, browser,  and assistive technology shortcuts

+### Topic: Help and Feedback

+#### Learning Outcomes for Topic

+* create designs that support mechanisms to queu and prioritize notifications from different user interface compontents and custom widgets

 ## Ideas to Assess Knowledge for Module

 Optional ideas to support assessment: